Thunder vs. Spurs odds, prediction: 2026 NBA Western Conference finals picks, Game 6 best bets from top model

 The San Antonio Spurs will look to draw even with the Oklahoma City Thunder when they meet in Game 6 of their NBA Western Conference final on Thursday night.
 Oklahoma City retook control of the series with a 127-114 win on Tuesday night.
 The Thunder (64-18), who won the Northwest Division title, are looking to win back-to-back NBA championships.
 The Spurs (62-20), who won the Southwest Division, are looking to reach the NBA Finals for the first time since 2013-14.
 Jalen Williams (hamstring) is questionable for OKC, while Ajay Mitchell (calf) is out.

 Tip-off from Frost Bank Center in San Antonio is set for 8:30 p.m.
 ET.
 The Spurs lead the all-time postseason series 21-18, and won the regular-season series 4-1.
 The Spurs are a 3.5-point favorite in the latest Thunder vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 219.5.
-San Antonio is at -158 on the money line (risk $158 to win $100), with OKC at +133 (risk $100 to win $133).
+The team which has outright won has also covered in every game of this series.
 Before making any Spurs vs. Thunder picks, check out the Thunder vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second week of the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.